anthony-jourdon/Genepy/docs/source/usage.rst

 and the potential initial plastic strain are correctly defined.

 .. note::
-  If the viscosity type requested is non-linear and depends on the velocity, the viscosity may not be correct because the velocity and pressure fields have not been solved for.
+  If the viscosity type requested is non-linear and depends on the velocity and temperature, the viscosity may not be correct because the velocity, pressure and temperature fields have not been solved for.

 .. code-block:: bash